 Cortisol has also been shown to suppress luitenising hormone (LH), which is produced by the pituitary gland and stimulates the testes to produce testosterone.
 In addition to this, cortisol interferes with the testes production of testosterone!

 When chronically-elevated levels of cortisol exist in the body growth hormone (GH) is also suppressed.

 Accordingly, it is easy to see why people interested in exercise performance are so interested in finding ways to keep cortisol levels under control.

 This is where Rhodiola comes in.
-Since Rhodiola rosea has been shown to suppress the body’s response to stress, which means it reduces cortisol production, testosterone levels may stay higher, growth hormone levels can stay higher, body cells can stay sensitive to insulin’s function, and overall you can perform better during training sessions.
+Since Rhodiola rosea has been shown to lower cortisol levels in the body (suppress the body’s response to stress), which means it reduces cortisol production, testosterone levels may stay higher, growth hormone levels can stay higher, body cells can stay sensitive to insulin’s function, and overall you can perform better during training sessions.

 Aids in recovery from ‘adrenal fatigue’